UCT-MARiS/SISPS-EXP-SOH/Docs/UCT003 SoH Methodology.md

 | `S09` |   -40 °C    |      3      |   24h    |
 | `S10` |   -40 °C    |      1      |   72h    |

-Between each stage there shall be an interim storage period of 24h at high temperature, which may either be done actively at 25 °C or passively in free air.
+Between each stage there shall be an interim storage period of 24h at high temperature, which may either be done actively at 25 °C within the ETC or passively in free air.

 Total Storage Time: **40 Days (20 at low temperature)**

 Complete the schedule strictly in the above sequence from `S01` to `S10`.

 The temporal accuracy of the storage periods is not critical, but should remain within ±2 hours of the scheduled duration.
 The duration is simply measured from the time the ETC is set to run to the time it is stopped, neglecting any time to cool or heat up.

 > Unlike previous experiments, this experiment will run from warmest to coldest temperatures.
-Ensure batteries are dry after being in the water bath before placing in the ETC, and avoid water intruding into the cell's venting cap at the top of the battery.

 It is acceptable to remotely turn off the ETC and wait, for a maximum of 2 days, before starting discharge tests when the scheduled end time is outside working hours.

-**EMF Voltage Measurement**
+### Low Temperature EMF Voltage Measurement

-The EMF voltage is an interesting metric to record for the low temperatures.
-At the end of any one repetition within a stage of temperature (only one measurement for each temperature), measure each battery's voltage as it is removed from the test chamber.
-A precise (5.5 or 6.5 digit) and calibrated multimeter should be used.
+The EMF voltage at low temperature is an interesting metric to record for the low temperatures.
+During any one repetition within a temperature (either during one of the 24h storage cycles or alternatively the 72h cycle), interrupt the rest and measure each battery's voltage with the Agilent 34450A multimeter.
+Do so quickly and resume the ETC program immediately after.
+It is not necessary to use the styrofoam insulation for these measurements.

 ### Alarms